ckaestne/seai/lectures/02_components/components.md

 ----
 ## Experience

-* What does it allow users to do?
+* What does the system allow users to do?
 How does it receive feedback?
 <!-- .element: class="fragment" -->
-* Aspects of a user interaction
+* Aspects of a user experience/interaction
 <!-- .element: class="fragment" -->
   * Presenting intelligence
   * Collecting feedback